-This tax year (2016/17) you can invest up to £15,240 into ISAs.
+This tax year (2020/21) you can invest up to £20,000 into ISAs, which is the same as last year.
 You can either put the full allowance into a cash ISA, or you can put it into a stocks and shares ISA.

 Alternatively, you can split your allowance and put some into a cash ISA and the rest into stocks and shares.

 If you've yet to decide whether or not to make the most of your ISA allowance, here are five good reasons an ISA makes sense.